nespinoza/limb-darkening/README.md

 -----

-Before running the code, you must generate a file in the "input_files" directory with the following input data separated by *TABS* (see the "input_files" folder for an example input file):
+Before running the code, you must generate a file in the "input_files" directory with the following input data separated by tabs or spaces (see the "input_files" folder for an example input file):

     Name:         Target name.